Cozy Peach Kitchen

 1. Gnocchi: I recommend using dry gnocchi.
 Frozen gnocchi will result in softer gnocchi because of the long bake time.

-2. Nutrition facts are an estimation and will vary based on the ingredients used.
-If monitoring salt intake, use half of the mozzarella and use a lower-sodium protein option.
+3. Nutrition facts are an estimation and will vary based on the ingredients used.
+If monitoring salt intake, use half of the mozzarella and use a lower-sodium protein option, like chickpeas or white beans.
+Choose a low sodium pasta sauce, which most grocery stores carry.

 Nutrition